Find Affordable College Courses

 203 Yearly Graduations

 The most popular school in the United States for community health and preventive medicine students seekinga bachelor's degree is University of Illinois at Urbana-Champaign.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-During the 2020-2021 academic year, 203 people received their bachelor's degree in community health and preventive medicine from UIUC.
-Of these students, 76% were women and 59% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,768 per year, while in-state graduate students, on average, pay $15,545 per year.
+During the most recent year for which we have data, 203 people received their bachelor's degree in community health and preventive medicine from UIUC.
+Around 69% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #2